Clerical celibacy: Fifth to seventh centuries

 In saying that "in certain provinces it is permitted to the readers and singers to marry", the Council of Chalcedon (451) suggests that, in other provinces, not only bishops, priests, deacons and subdeacons, but even those in the lower orders of readers and singers were at that time not permitted to marry.

+According to Gregory of Tours, Namatius a 5th century bishop of Clermont was married and his wife was involved in the construction of St Stephen's church in Clermont.